A six-figure freelancer shows you how to land clients quickly.

 7. Follow up

-Sure, of course you’re going to mention that you’ve written for The New York Times or The Atlantic.com.
-But don’t forget to make a mention of the business blog you ghostwrote for six months or the articles you’ve been writing for the local nonprofit’s website.
+Sure, of course you’re going to mention that you’ve written for The New York Times or The Atlantic.
+But don’t forget to mention the business blog you contributed to over a six-month period, or the articles you’ve been writing for the local nonprofit’s website.
 Publication credits are important, but increasingly, content marketing clients want to see brand experience as well.
-You probably already have some without even knowing.
-So make sure you look through your portfolio to identify—and then mention—previous content marketing work.
+You probably already have some without even knowing it.
+Make sure you look through your portfolio to identify—and then mention—previous content marketing work.

-Finding work as a content marketing writer is one of the big things we’ll be focusing on in The Freelance Writer’s Guide to Content Marketing.
-If you’re looking to expand your horizons, increase your income, and remove the more stressful parts of your freelance business (chasing payments, for instance), content marketing may be a good fit.
+Finding work as a content marketing writer is one of the big things we focus on in my book The Freelance Writer’s Guide to Content Marketing.
+If you’re looking to expand your horizons, increase your income, and remove the more stressful parts of your freelance business (chasing payments, for instance), content marketing work may be a good fit.
+Let me show you how to get it.

 FREE RESOURCE: